 So my personal message is “why do it?”

-So, if you would like to volunteer to help on any off these hills, or if you want to organise your own litter pick on the 7th October 2017,then please use the contacts below for the relevant hills…
+So, if you would like to volunteer to help on any off these hills and maybe Bag a Munro while you clean, or if you want to organise your own litter pick on the 7th October 2017,then please use the contacts below for the relevant hills…

 Ben Nevis (And other enquiries) – Rich Pyne

 Goatfell, Arran – Steve Morley (FULL)

 Peaks District – Dovestones Reservoir & Mam Tor

 Gill Gillybean Nott